All Episodes

 I just read that, Andrew.

-Daisy's Daisy is the uh pop culture person.
+Daisy is the pop culture person.

-I think they all have they're sick.
+I think they all have to.

 I think they all have to meet the families.